Kajukenbo: Wun Hop Kuen Do

-Wun Hop Kuen Do was founded by Al Dacascos.
+Wun Hop Kuen Do was founded by Al Dacascos, father of martial artists and actor Mark Dacascos, who also practice the art.
 In Cantonese Chinese Wun Hop Kuen Do means "combination fist art style".
 Wun Hop Kuen Do techniques identify with, and are based on, the Kajukenbo system.
-This martial arts style incorporates techniques from many different styles including Northern and Southern Kung Fu systems and Escrima.
-Since this style is always being developed it is not a fixed system, practitioners of the style are always striving to improve it by the incorporation and improvement of useful methods or techniques.
-In addition the philosophy of remaining "unfixed" also applies to the defense techniques, in that there is no defined response to a given situation, and they attempt to fit the situation as it arises.
-This idea leads to self-defense that is creative and allows one to think about what is the best response.
-This is one of the primary things that sets this style apart from most others; it is a martial art that asks you to think for yourself and use your own common sense to actually see what you should do next.
-There are many drills to allow practice of this type of fluidity and creativity that lead to the ability to respond reflexively to any situation—which is in contrast to many other training methods where one is supposed to mimic techniques which are often not practical, except under very defined circumstances.

-Associations & Groups
+Associations and groups

 Emperado's Kajukenbo Self Defense Institute Worldwide Inc.

 Founded by Sijo Adriano Emperado, it exists as an umbrella aiming to bring all branches of Kajukenbo under Sijo's umbrella.
-One body, while appreciating each different part of the body.
-The KSDI welcomes all true practitioners of Kajukenbo.
 The KSDI is currently under the administration of GM Kimo Emperado with deputy administrator GM Glen Fraticelli.

 Kajukenbo Association of America

-In 1967 Charles Gaylord, along with other accomplished Kajukenbo practitioners Aleju Reyes, Joe Halbuna, Tony Ramos, John Ramos and Al Dacascos formed the Kajukenbo Association of America (KAA.)
-The KAA organization lasted until the early 1970s, but it was brought back in 1980 under the leadership of Charles Gaylord who had recently received his 9th degree black belt under founder Adrian Emperado.
+In 1967 Charles Gaylord, along with other Kajukenbo practitioners Aleju Reyes, Joe Halbuna, Tony Ramos, John Ramos and Al Dacascos formed the Kajukenbo Association of America (KAA.)
+The KAA organization lasted until the early 1970s, but it was brought back in 1980 under the leadership of Charles Gaylord.
 Fifteen years later in September 1995, the KAA's black belts promoted Charles Gaylord to the honorary rank of 10th degree black belt.
-Grandmaster Gaylord's traditional Kajukenbo curriculum continues to be taught by his chief instructors who operate Kajukenbo schools in Hawaii and other parts of the United States.
+Grandmaster Gaylord's traditional Kajukenbo curriculum continues to be taught by his chief instructors who operate Kajukenbo schools in Hawaii and other parts of the United States and the world, including countries like Japan.